schemen/m2em/README.md

                         Add RSS Feed of Manga.
 Only Mangastream & MangaFox are supported
   -au, --add-user       Adds new user
+  -lm [LIST_MANGA], --list-manga [LIST_MANGA]
-  -lc, --list-chapters  Lists the last 10 Chapters -Lc, --list-chapters-all
+                        Lists Manga saved in database.
+If a Manga is passed, lists chapters to said Manga -lc, --list-chapters  Lists the last 10 Chapters -Lc, --list-chapters-all
                         Lists all Chapters